pradyumna-p/finsentnlp/README.md

 # Stock-Price-Prediction-Sentiment-Analysis

 Stock Market Prediction based on Machine Learning and Sentiment Analysis of Tweets.
-The App forecasts stock prices of the next seven days for any given stock under NASDAQ or NSE as input by the user.
-Predictions are made using three algorithms: **ARIMA**, **LSTM**, **Linear Regression**.
-The program combines the predicted prices of the next seven days with the sentiment analysis of tweets to give recommendation whether the price is going to rise or fall.
-We perform sentiment analysis on publicly available
+The App forecasts stock prices for the next seven days for any given stock under NASDAQ or NSE as input by the user.
+Predictions are made using three algorithms: **ARIMA**, **LSTM**, and **Linear Regression**.
+The program combines the predicted prices of the next seven days with the sentiment analysis of tweets to give recommendations on whether the price is going to rise or fall.
+I perform sentiment analysis on publicly available
-Twitter data to find the public mood and the degree of membership into 3 classes - positive, negative or neutral
+Twitter data to find the public mood and the degree of membership into 3 classes - positive, negative, or neutral

 ### File Structure
 - [tweets.py]() : Structure of Tweets for Sentiment Analysis